steltenpower/PowerGists/animation.md

 - video becoming a silent snapshot<br>[IMG]
 - interactive objects becoming dead photos<br>[IMG]

-But there's more than just end results, there's also context and process:
+Second, context and process is lost:
+- As you copy only a result, you miss the process behind it; a disaster for REPRODUCIBILITY and reasoning about and experimenting with the matter.
 - If in manually copy-pasting a mistake is made, making a slight or completely wrong selection, that mistake is often impossible to detect in the result, let alone repairable.
-- As you copy only a result, you miss the process behind it; a disaster for REPRODUCIBILITY and reasoning about and experimenting with the matter.
 - It's awfully difficult to keep files consistent with each other (within specified versions)
 - A later change in the source will not be automatically reflected in where it's copied to.
 There it will be out of date.